 I love gardening and believe it or not, unlike many other gardeners, I love having birds of all different kinds visit all summer long!
 I don't mind sharing some of my fruits with them as long as they don't take too much and I get to take their picture!

 Every morning during the summer I would go out into my backyard before the rest of the neighborhood really came alive.
 This was the quiet time when the birds liked to come and visit.
 I loved hearing them sing to each other.
 I actually learned to recognize several different species by their song alone!

-I took pictures all summer of most of the different birds that came to visit and in honor of the end of summer, and possibly migration for some (maybe all?) of them, here they are!
+I took pictures and some video of most of the different birds that come to visit and in honor of the end of summer, and possibly migration for some (maybe all?) of them, here they are!